 Key Properties of Dental Zirconia

-Because zirconia teeth crowns contain no metal, they won’t show any dark lines at the gum margins and are MRI-safe.
+Because zirconia crowns contain no metal framework, they avoid the grey gingival margin that can occur with metal‑ceramic crowns when recession happens.
 In summary, a zirconia cap is a cutting-edge restoration that gives dentists a durable, aesthetic alternative to metal-ceramic crowns.

 Advantages of Zirconia Dental Caps (Pros)